-Under certain circumstances, light can propagate with a phase velocity or group velocity greater than c, the vacuum velocity of light.
-At a first glance, this may suggest the possibility of superluminal transmission of information – in striking contradiction with Einstein's theory of relativity, which shows that superluminal transmission would be associated with a violation of causality.
+Under certain circumstances, light can propagate with a phase velocity or group velocity greater than <$c$>, the vacuum velocity of light.
+At a first glance, this may suggest the possibility of superluminal transmission of information – in striking contradiction with Einstein's theory of relativity, which shows that superluminal transmission would be associated with a violation of causality, one of the most fundamental principles of physics.
 However, careful inspection of the accepted physical theories (in particular, of Maxwell's theory of electromagnetism, Einstein's theory of relativity, and quantum electrodynamics) shows that these definitely do not allow any non-causal effects.
 Any attempt to demonstrate such effects on the basis of these theories must fail for logical reasons and is thus based on fundamental misconceptions, although the flaw may not always be easy to identify.

 Two relatively simple examples of apparently (but not really) non-causal transmission are given here: